• Gluten-Free Recipes

 • Ingredients You'll Need

-• Tips & Some Variation Suggestions
+• Tips & Recipe Notes

 • Proper Storage

-First off, the scent of this bread baking will fill your kitchen (and house) with the beautiful fragrance of cinnamon and fresh bread.
+First off, the scent of this bread baking will fill your kitchen with the wonderful fragrance of cinnamony, yeasty, fresh bread.
 That alone is a reason to make this recipe!
-If you are a raisin bread fan, you will love being able to make it yourself by using this super simple method that doesn't involve much else than stirring together the dough, letting it rise, and then baking it off.
 And it's so delicious.

-Ingredients for cinnamon raisin bread are text-labeled.
+Ingredients for gluten free cinnamon raisin bread are text-labeled.

 Ingredients You'll Need